Introduction to Profile Fields

 - Define a Field Name, which will appear in transcripts and exports - ie. ChildrenNumber

-Please note that from a Study space, only Analysts and the relevant Moderators will be able to see the custom fields and data tied to the Study participants, unless specific Client Permissions are enabled to allow Clients to see this information.
-You can distinguish between fields with PII and fields without PII when choosing whether or not to give clients access to view field information.
+Please note that from a Study space, only Analysts and the relevant Moderators will be able to see the custom fields and data tied to the Study participants, unless specific Client Privacy Settings are enabled to allow Clients to see this information.
+You can distinguish between fields with PII and fields without PII when choosing whether or not to give clients access to view field information, and you can limit which profile fields appear in a study.

 More Options: Show on...